 Flue gas from the blower is conditioned and saturated with water to the required temperature (normally 20-50°C) in the DCC.
-The CHP DCC system cools the flue gas from about 195°C down to the required temperature while the RFCC DCC saturates the flue gas from 20°C up to 50°C by injecting live steam into the DCC as the RFCC flue gas leaving the upstream (refinery side) flue gas desulfurization unit (FGD) is at around 20° C. Conditioned and water saturated RFCC flue gas enters the high efficiency BD filter where most part of aerosol and catalyst particles from the flue gas are removed.
+The CHP DCC system cools the flue gas from about 195°C down to the required temperature while the RFCC DCC saturates the flue gas from 20°C up to 50°C by injecting live steam into the DCC as the RFCC flue gas leaving the upstream (refinery side) flue gas desulfurization unit (FGD) is at around 20°C. Conditioned and water saturated RFCC flue gas enters the high efficiency BD filter where most part of aerosol and catalyst particles from the flue gas are removed.
 Filtered RFCC flue gas enters the rectangular absorber, where flue gas flows counter currently to lean amine solvent.
 The lean amine solvent can be fed either at 12m, 18m or 24m to the absorber structured packed bed.
-In the conventional configuration CO_2 depleted flue gas enters the lower water wash followed by upper water wash to reduce VOC, NH_3 and some amine emission to the air and condition the flue gas to the required humidity and thus keeps the plant in good water balance.
+In the conventional configuration CO_2 depleted flue gas enters the lower water wash followed by upper water wash to reduce VOC, NH3 and some amine emission to the air and condition the flue gas to the required humidity and thus keeps the plant in good water balance.

-Rich amine from the absorber is pumped through the rich/lean cross plate heat exchanger to the top of either RFCC or CHP stripper depending on the flue gas source and CO2 amount to be produced.
+Rich amine from the absorber is pumped through the rich/lean cross plate heat exchanger to the top of either RFCC or CHP stripper depending on the flue gas source and CO_2 amount to be produced.
 The RFCC stripper is a structured packed bed column equipped with water wash and shell and tube type natural thermosiphon reboiler which utilizes low pressure steam to regenerate rich solvent, CHP stripper is described elsewhere [4].
-Stripped CO2 is cooled to about 20°C in the overhead condenser utilizing sea water.
-Condensate from cooled CO2 product is separated in the reflux drum and pumped back into the stripper top, while CO2 product is vented to the ambient via CO2 stack.
+Stripped CO_2 is cooled to about 20°C in the overhead condenser utilizing sea water.
+Condensate from cooled CO_2 product is separated in the reflux drum and pumped back into the stripper top, while CO_2 product is vented to the ambient via CO_2 stack.
 The RFCC stripper is also equipped with a Lean vapor compressor (LVC) system, which can be lined-up with the RFCC stripper if required.
 In the LVC system, hot lean amine which is at bobble point is throttled to a lower pressure and fed to the flash drum generating steam.
 In the flash drum steam and lean amine solvent are separated.
-Steam from the flash drum is compressed to stripper bottom pressure in a compressor by the expense of electrical energy.
-The superheated steam from compressor is fed to the stripper which provides extra energy to regenerate rich amine and reduces consumption of low pressure steam.
+Steam from the flash drum is compressor is fed to the stripper which provides extra energy to regenerate rich amine and reduces consumption of low pressure steam.
 Lean amine solvent from the flash drum is pumped back to the absorber through rich/lean cross plate heat exchanger followed by lean amine cooler.
 The lean amine is cooled to the required feed temperature in the lean amine cooler.